martinha1909/Hassner/README.md

 # Hassner

-This project is a submission for a database managment systems university course.

-Hassner is a service that simulates a music service platform, and allows users to rate artists' songs with comments and stars.
+Hassner is a service that allows user to invest in their favourite artists and raise capital

 Sources:
 - landing page template (https://webresourcesdepot.com/freebie/knight/#download)

-in APIs folder contains logic of all SQL query functions, their blueprints and definitions as well as handling data input and output.
-Diagrams folder contains PDF version of DFD and HIPO diagrams frontend contains graphics and other display pages this project
+in APIs folder contains logic of all SQL query functions, their blueprints and definitions as well as handling data input and output. frontend contains graphics and other display pages this project

 To run this project:;